jennieablog/jennieablog.github.io/_posts/2020-06-10-django-guide-part-2.md

 		path('post/<int:pk>/edit', views.post_edit, name='post_edit'),
 	]
     ```
 3. Go to `urls.py` in `mysite/`.
 Remember that a project can have multiple apps inside of it.
 This is where you will set-up project-level URLs.
-You need include the urls of your app in the project's urls.
+You need **include** (import include) the urls of your app in the project's urls.
 By default the admin URL is included so you didn't have to worry about that in part one.

     ```python
 	from django.contrib import admin
-	from django.urls import path, include
+	from django.urls import path, include # add include

     urlpatterns = [
 		# Include path for admin